nikosChalk/ctf-writeups/uiuctf23/pyjail/rattler-read/writeup/README.md

 ## Takeaways

+* String format vulnerability to RCE.
+We can execute arbitrary code on top of leaking stuff with the string format.
 * `\r` instead of `\n` in `input()` to fake a new line in the python interpreter.
 This will reset the scope when chaining multiple expressions in the same line.
 For example the following are equivalent:
   ```python
   class Bazz: pass; x=1;\r y=1